i-spin/profile-gen/README.md

-A simple and modern profile generator for artists.
+A simple and modern website generator.
+Still wip, but 90% finished

 mess around the config file and run the website to see what happens!